-- 1. Turn off the Vehicle Dynamic Control System (if so equipped). - 2.
-Make sure the area in front and behind the vehicle is clear of obstructions. - 3.
-Turn the steering wheel right and left to clear an area around the front tires. - Slowly rock the vehicle forward and backward. - Shift back and forth between R (reverse) and D (drive).
+- 1. Turn off the Vehicle Dynamic Control System (if so equipped). - 6-14 In case of emergency

-- Apply the accelerator as little as possible to maintain the rocking motion. - Release the accelerator pedal before shifting between R and D. - Do not spin the tires above 35 mph (55 km/h). - 5.
-If the vehicle can not be freed after a few tries, contact a professional towing service to remove the vehicle.
+- 2. Make sure the area in front and behind the vehicle is clear of obstructions. - 3.
+Turn the steering wheel right and left to clear an area around the front tires. - 4.
+Slowly rock the vehicle forward and backward. - Shift back and forth between R (Reverse) and D (Drive). - Apply the accelerator as little as possible to maintain the rocking motion. - Release the accelerator pedal before shifting between R and D. - Do not spin the tires above 35 mph (55 km/h). - If the vehicle can not be freed after a few tries, contact a professional towing service to remove the vehicle.